Kerala Blasters' Kibu Vicuna: I hope we don't play behind closed doors | Goal.com

 In a live Instagram conversation with the Manjappada, Vicuna said, "We don't know what is going to happen.
 Supporters are our biggest strength.
 Football is for people.
 We are watching the Spanish league and it is sad to see fantastic games but it was like a friendly, without supporters (in the stands).

-"If we play with supporters, it is like we are starting with a 1-0 (lead).
+"If we play with supporters, it is like starting with a 1-0 (lead).
 I don't think we are going to play behind closed doors, I hope not."

 The Spanish coach has been conducting tactical sessions once in a week and his staff have already assigned fitness programmes to the members of the squad.